Sermon: God's Good Work in Us

-In the assuming years, we had some tests and pressures but then, Mr. Armstrong died.
+In the ensuing years, we had some tests and pressures but then, Mr. Armstrong died.
 God convicted each of us how far we slipped (and indeed I can say for me, myself, I slipped a great deal) and He set out to perfect us in a different way by scattering the church.
 Everything seemed to be going along perfectly and all of a sudden we had the scattering, and we were shocked awake at the break up of the organization that seemed so much a part of us.

-Let's turn back to Exodus 12, please, starting in verse 31.
+Let us turn back to Exodus 12, please, starting in verse 31.

-And the Egyptians were urgent upon the people, that they might send them out of the land in haste; for they said, We be all dead men [if you don't go, the firstborn had died].
-And the people took their dough before it was leavened, their kneadingtroughs being bound up in their clothes upon their shoulders.
-And the children of Israel did according to the word of Moses; and they requested of the Egyptians jewels of silver, and jewels of gold, and raiment; and the LORD gave the people favor in the sight of the Egyptians, so that they granted them such things as they requested.
-And they spoiled the Egyptians.
-(Exodus 12:31-36)
+Exodus 12:31-36 And he [Pharaoh] called for Moses and Aaron by night, and said, "Rise, go out from among my people, both you and the children of Israel.
+And go, serve the LORD as you have said.
+[He could not wait to get rid of them.]
+Also take you flocks and your herds, as you have said, and be gone; and bless me also.
+[Bless me how?
+By getting out of town.
+He said that will really bless me.]
+And the Egyptians urged the people, that they might send them out of the land in haste.
+For they said, "We shall all be dead." [if you do not go, the firstborn had died].
+So the people took their dough before it was leavened, having their kneading bowls bound up in their clothes on their shoulders.
+Now the children of Israel had done according to the word of Moses, and they had asked from the Egyptians articles of silver, articles of gold, and clothing.
+And the LORD had given the people favor in the sight of the Egyptians, so that they granted them what they requested.
+Thus they plundered the Egyptians.

 What a wonderful time this was.
 They were free of their taskmasters.
 They had gold and silver.
 They were being saved by their great God.
-But I'm sure, as well, that they had no idea of what He was going to require of them.
+But I am sure, as well, that they had no idea of what He was going to require of them.
 You see, He was going to make them into a peculiar people, the people of God, that would be an example to the rest of the world of righteousness and right living.
 To do this, it was going to require drastic changes.
-Their first lesson was about to come and it wasn't at all what they expected.
+Their first lesson was about to come and it was not at all what they expected.

-And the LORD spoke unto Moses saying, Speak to the children of Israel, that they turn and encamp before Pi-hahiroth, between Migdol and the sea, over by Baal-zephon; before it shall you encamp by the sea.
-For Pharaoh will say of the children of Israel, They are entangled in the land, the wilderness has shut them in.
-And I will harden Pharaoh's heart, that he shall follow after them; and I will be honored upon Pharaoh, and upon all his host; that the Egyptians may know that I am the LORD.
-[He was going to establish to them that He was God.] . . .
-And it was told the king of Egypt that the people fled; and the heart of Pharaoh and of his servants was turned against the people, and they said, Why have we done this?
+Exodus 14:1-5 Now the LORD spoke to Moses saying: "Speak to the children of Israel, that they turn and camp before Pi Hahiroth, between Migdol and the sea, over by Baal Zephon; you shall camp before it by the sea.
+For Pharaoh will say of the children of Israel, 'They are bewildered by the land; the wilderness has closed them in.'
+Then I will harden Pharaoh's heart, so that he will pursue them; and I will gain honor over Pharaoh, and over all his army, that the Egyptians may know that I am the LORD."
+[He was going to establish to them that He was God.]
+Now it was told the king of Egypt that the people fled, and the heart of Pharaoh and his servants was turned against the people; and they said, "Why have we done this?"

-And when Pharaoh drew near, the children of Israel lifted up their eyes and behold, the Egyptians marched after them [they could see the dust off in the distance]; and they were sore afraid; and the children of Israel cried out unto the LORD.
-And they said unto Moses, Because there were no graves in Egypt, you've taken us away to die in the wilderness.
-Why have you dealt with us to carry us forth out of Egypt?
-Is not this the word that we did tell you in Egypt, saying, Let us alone, [quit pushing us for this thing] . . .For it had been better for us to serve the Egyptians, than that we should die in the wilderness.
-And Moses said . . .
-Fear you not, stand still and see the salvation of the LORD.
-(Exodus 14:1-5, 10-13)
+Exodus 14:10-13 And when Pharaoh drew near, the children of Israel lifted up their eyes, and behold, the Egyptians marched after them [they could see the dust off in the distance]; and they were very afraid; and the children of Israel cried out to the LORD.
+Then they said to Moses, "Because there were no graves in Egypt, have you taken us away to die in the wilderness?
+Why have you so dealt with us, to bring us up out of Egypt?
+Is not this not the word that we told you in Egypt, saying, 'Let us alone [quit pushing us for this thing] that we may serve the Egyptians'?
+For it would have been better for us to serve the Egyptians than that we should die in the wilderness."
+And Moses said to the people, "Do not be afraid.
+Stand still, and see the salvation of the LORD."

 Israel left with a high hand without any thought of trial and now, at what appeared to be their destruction at hand, God was about to test and build their faith.
 The sea parted, they saw their God had again come to their aid.
 The Egyptians were taken away and their destruction was no longer at hand.
 Again, their spirit soared in deep appreciation to God.
 And then we read in Exodus 15 where they sang and danced and praised God all the time for all He had done.